ICR-RL: Deep Reinforcement Learning via In-Context Regression: Methods: and

 \item[\textsc{Naive De-duplication (ND)}.]
-We build a lower-triangular pairwise distance matrix over all pairs of $x_i=(s_i,\mathrm{onehot}(a_i))$ that are in context $\mathcal{S}_k$.
-Such that the distance is $D_{ij}=\lVert x_i-x_j\rVert_2$ for all stored transitions, we then identify, for each transition $x_i$, its closest neighbor $\hat{\jmath}(i)=\arg\min_{j<i}D_{ij}$, and mark the transition with the smaller row index in each closest pair for removal.
-We choose the $M$ transitions $x_i$ with the smallest distance to their neighbor, removing one element from each pair of near-duplicates.
-Intuitively, we remove duplicate transitions from the context by finding near-duplicate pairs and removing one of them.
+We build a lower-triangular pairwise distance matrix over all pairs of $x_n=(s_n,\mathrm{onehot}(a_n))$ that are in-context $\mathcal{D}_k$.
+Such that the distance is $D_{nm}=\lVert x_n-x_m\rVert_2$ for all stored transitions, we then identify, for each transition $x_n$, its closest neighbor $\hat{\jmath}(n)=\arg\min_{m<n}D_{nm}$, and mark the transition with the smaller row index in each closest pair for removal.
+We choose the $L$ transitions $x_n$ with the smallest distance to their neighbor, removing one element from each pair of near-duplicates.
+Intuitively, we remove duplicate transitions from the context by identifying near-duplicate pairs and retaining only one.